centrica-engineering/nucleus-docs/docs/foundations/illustrations.md

 #### Placement and contrast

 We should be mindful of the colour background on which these illustrations will be situated.
-For example, if choosing a decoration for a containing component such as ns-panel.
-Use on white or grey-light to ensure a good contrast.
+For example, if choosing a decoration for a containing component such as ns-panel we should ensure a good contrast.